hasura/learn-graphql/tutorials/mobile/flutter-graphql/tutorial-site/content/update-delete-mutations/1-update-todos.md

 In this part of the tutorial, you will learn how to mark an existing todo as completed by using GraphQL Mutations.

-Let's define a GraphQL query to do a mutation into todos.
+Let's define a [GraphQL Query](https://hasura.io/learn/graphql/intro-graphql/graphql-queries/) to do a mutation into todos.

 ```graphql
   mutation toggleTodo($id:Int!, $isCompleted: Boolean!) {